-Exceeding this deadline can result in erroneous analysis results – as also stated in the user’s manual, for the most widely used machine on the market
+Exceeding deadline may result in incorrect analysis results – which is also detailed in the user’s guide to the most widely used machine on the market

-Advisor Ellen Møller Hansen from Unitron A/S, has shared her experiences with testing the influence of the time factor and has come to quite notable deviations from incorrect use of test equipment.
+Advisor, Ellen Møller Hansen from Unitron A/S, has shared her experiences in testing the influence of the time factor, and has come to quite notable deviations through incorrect use of test equipment.

-In the test, samples were taken which were analyzed immediately and after 30 minutes, respectively.
-The latter can occur, for example, if you collect samples and analyze them after the stable round is over.
+In the test, samples were taken and analyzed, both immediately and after 30 minutes.
+The latter can occur, for example, if you collect samples and analyze them after the herd inspection round is over.

-The avarage hemoglobin level in the test of 14 piglets was 122 g/L in the immediate (and correctly performed) analysis.
-If the samples were allowed to rest for 30 minutes, two samples out of the 14 were extremely dispensing and the average result of the residues showed 108 g/l.
-A decline of just under 11.5%
+The avarage hemoglobin level in test of 14 piglets was 122 g/L in the immediate (and correctly performed) analysis.
+If the samples were allowed to rest for 30 minutes, two samples were extremely insufficient and the average result of the remaining showed 108 g/l. – a decline of nearly 11.5%

-Therefore, remember that the veterinarian, the consultant (or if you have purchased test equipment yourself) must analyze the samples taken max.
-10 minutes after.
-Otherwise, you can sometimes misdiagnose and judge – in the worst case, believe that the piglets have anemia (that the blood content of the oxygen-carrying hemoglobin is not high enough), without it being the case.
+Remember therefore, that the veterinarian, the consultant (or if you have purchased test equipment yourself, you personally) must analyze the samples after max.
+10 minutes from removal.
+Otherwise, you can potentially make a misdiagnosed assessment – in the worst case, even believe that the piglets have anemia (the blood content of the oxygen-carrying hemoglobin is not high enough), without this being the case.